Policy Number: HR-18

 - Suspension of Operations and Operational Status

-- Decisions regarding Suspension of Operations and Operational Status will be made by the SVP of SLAS or his or her designee in consultation with other University leadership as appropriate, necessary and feasible.
+- Decisions regarding Suspension of Operations and Operational Status will be made by the SVP of ABS or his or her designee in consultation with other University leadership as appropriate, necessary and feasible.

 - Once it has been determined that Suspension of Operations is the appropriate course of action and has categorized the Operational Status, the Office of University Communications will then notify all those affected by the Suspension of Operations via one or more of the following communications outlets: